NHSDigital/eligibility-signposting-api-specification/specification/README.md

 We deploy our specifications using the Proxygen CLI.
 In order to do this, the following steps need to be performed:

 1. Construct the specification for the environment of your choice, following the instructions above.
-This will be stored in
 2. Activate a poetry environment `poetry env activate` - you may need to run `make install-python` to install poetry etc. first.
 3. Run `make retrieve-proxygen-key` from the root directory to retrieve the private key needed to authenticate with Proxygen.
 4. Run `make setup-proxygen-credentials` from the root directory to set up credentials needed to interact with our API proxy.